-10.1 The Company will make available, on Business Days between the hours of 8.00 am and 6.00 pm (London time)], a telephone helpdesk facility for the purpose of providing support to the Customer (and the Company's other customers).
+10.1 The Company will make available, on Business Days between the hours of 8.00 am and 6.00 pm (London time)], an email and/or chat helpdesk facility for the purpose of providing support to the Customer (and the Company's other customers).
 The Company will use reasonable endeavours to respond to requests for support within 4 hours.

-10.2 The Company will use reasonable endeavours to ensure that a member of its support staff can be reached by mobile phone outside Business Hours in the case of an emergency.
+10.2 The Company will use reasonable endeavours to ensure that a member of its support staff can be contacted outside Business Hours in the case of an emergency.

 10.3 The Customer must make all requests for support Services through the helpdesk, and all such requests must include at least the following information: Username, domain name, description of the problem, how to recreate the problem and any login details needed.